-Getting into the flow of working while sitting then standing, then going back can be a bit daunting.
+Getting into the flow of working while sitting, standing, then going back can be a bit daunting.
 The goal is to slowly build up the amount of time standing, switching to a sitting position, and getting comfortable doing it.
-Things that can help with the transition are to wear supportive shoes or get custom foot orthotics and use an ergonomic foot mat to make the transition more comfortable.
+Things that can help with the transition are wearing supportive shoes or getting custom foot orthotics, and using an ergonomic foot mat to make the transition more comfortable.

-It will be a short-term adjustment period, but the long-term benefits are well worth it.
-Employers and employees along with their spines will be very thankful.
+It will be a short-term adjustment, but the long-term benefits are well worth it.
+Employers and employees, along with their spines, will be very thankful.